TheJumpCloud/jcapi-java/jcapiv2/docs/PoliciesApi.md

 <a name="policyresultsList"></a>
 # **policyresultsList**
-> List&lt;PolicyResult&gt; policyresultsList(contentType, accept, aggregate, fields, filter, limit, skip, sort)
+> List&lt;PolicyResult&gt; policyresultsList(contentType, accept, aggregate, fields, filter, limit, skip, sort, xOrgId)

 Lists all the policy results for an organization.